ProjectCodeMeter

 Lines Populated - lines of text that aren't empty (lines with whitespace only are considered empty as well)

-code statements from the LLOC count (see notes on counting LLOC).
+LLOC - Logical Lines Of Code, which is the number of code statements in the code (also called Effective Lines Of Code, eLoc, eSLOC, SLOC-L).
+ProjectCodeMeter excludes any auto-generated, empty, or ineffective code statements from the LLOC count (see notes on counting LLOC).
 This count includes refactored and duplicate LLOCs.

-Logical Lines Of Code (code statements) that already appear in the
+Duplicate LLOC - Logical Lines Of Code (code statements) that already appear in the file, either exactly identical or very similar.
+This excludes the first appearance.

 Multi Line Comments - Counts the number of comments that span more than one text line.